Roads for Right-handed Neutrino Dark Matter: Fast Expansion, Standard Freeze-out, and Early Matter Domination: Non-standard Cosmology Histories

 \subsection{Freeze-out During Early Matter-dominated Era}

 Pre-BBN thermal history is the same as discussed in the last section.
 Similarly, we consider an unstable scalar field $\phi$ in the early universe which behaves as matter, $\omega_{\phi} = 0$.
 Moreover, before and after the $\rho_{\phi}$ dominates the expansion, the Universe is radiation-dominated.
 Now, we investigate the freeze-out process taking place during the period at which the scalar field $\phi$ governs the expansion rate.
 However, freeze-out happens much earlier than the decay of $\phi$.
+Taking as reference Fig.~\ref{fig:matterdominatedillustration}, the freeze-out in this case happens between $T_{eq}^{-1}$ and $T_c^{-1}$.

 The Hubble parameter is found in Eq.~\eqref{eq:generalHparameter}.
 Although, we define a temperature $T_{\star}$ at which the $\rho_{\phi}$ begins to evolve.
 It allows us to parameterize the relative fraction of the total energy density at $T = T_{\star}$ in terms of \cite{Hamdan_2018},